Skip to content

 • a combination of spare money each month and assets or a lump sum.

-You can use our online business and household budget tool to work out how much spare income you may have to pay into an IVA.
+Use My Budget to work out how much spare income you may have to pay into an IVA.

 Benefit-only income